TUMFTM/EA_Battery_MDF/README.md

       - Open DLL-file from implementation/auxiliaries/cdf/DCFC_Test_Bench.dll
       - Adjust Prefix to a desired *TEST_BENCH_NR* (e.g., "1_")
       - Confirm and reboot BaSyTec software
-      - Replace all occurence of "Device=" to the used CAN interface to cycler hardware number (e.g., "Device=HW345405" for our IXXAT USB-to-CAN compact interface)
+      - Replace all occurences of "Device=" to the used CAN interface to cycler hardware number (e.g., "Device=HW345405" for our IXXAT USB-to-CAN compact interface)

 Embedded hardware configuration:
+1. Flash the embedded hardware with the customized Linux OS image (e.g., with BalenaEtcher) via https://github.com/mathworks/Raspbian_OS_Setup/releases/download/R20.2.3/mathworks_raspbian_R20.2.3.zip
+2. Boot the embedded hardware, connect it to the internet and log in with your credentials
+3. Clone the underlying repository by executing `git clone ea_battery_mdf https://github.com/TUMFTM/EA_Battery_MDF.git`
-1. Generate a Matlab/Simulink executable and replace it in your repository
+4. Generate a Matlab/Simulink executable
       - Open the file *model/spmet_realtime.slx*
-      - Adjust the model block as you desire
+      - Adjust the model block as you desire.
+      - Adjust building options in Matlab/Simulink via Configuration/Hardware implementation/Hardware board settings/Target hardware resources/Build options/Build directory and add the correct path `/home/pi/ea_battery_modeldeploymentframework/raspi_implementation/model_builds/[your elf file].elf`
-      - Build standalone in the *Hardware* tab and do not close the code generation report after completion
+      - Build standalone (ELF) in the *Hardware* tab and do not close the code generation report after completion for reference.
-      - In Matlab/Simulink, download the customized Linux OS image "Mathworks Raspbian R19.2.0.zip" via hardware/hardware board/setup hardware/Raspberry Pi 3 Model B+, next, select "I want to Setup Hardware with MathWorks Raspbian image", next, and download the image.
       - Adjust *NAME_OF_ELF* in *configuration.py*.
 For this, copy the name of the executable from the top of the build report and paste it in *configuration.py*.
-      - Copy the generated executable .elf file to your repository for later usage
-2. Flash the embedded hardware with the previously downloaded customized Linux OS image (e.g., with balenaEtcher)
-3. Boot the embedded hardware, connect it to the internet and log in with your credentials
-4. Clone the underlying repository by executing `git clone ea_battery_mdf https://github.com/TUMFTM/EA_Battery_MDF.git`
-5. Modify the configuration file by executing `sudo nano /home/pi/ea_battery_mdf/implementation/auxiliaries/configuration.py`
+5. Modify the configuration file by executing `sudo nano /home/pi/ea_battery_mdf/implementation/auxiliaries/configuration.py`.
       - Change the *TEST_BENCH_NR* in code line 5 to a value between 1-6 if there are multiple MCUs connected to the same CAN-bus.
-6. Modify the embedded hardware configuration file by executing `sudo nano /home/pi/ea_battery_modeldeploymentframework/raspi_implementation/auxiliaries/pi.sh`
+6. Modify the embedded hardware configuration file by executing `sudo nano /home/pi/ea_battery_modeldeploymentframework/raspi_implementation/auxiliaries/pi.sh`.
-      - Change the proxy *x* in *ssid=DCFC Test bench x* in line 43 to the number you assigned in the last step.
+      - Change the proxy *x* in *ssid=DCFC Test bench x* in line 43 to the number of the test bench you assigned in the last step.
-7. Run the configuration by executing `sudo bash /home/pi/ea_battery_modeldeploymentframework/raspi_implementation/auxiliaries/pi.sh`
+7. Run the automated configuration by executing `sudo bash /home/pi/ea_battery_modeldeploymentframework/raspi_implementation/auxiliaries/pi.sh`.
-8. Execute `sudo chmod a+x /home/pi/ea_battery_modeldeploymentframework/raspi_implementation/model_builds/[your elf file].elf`
 8. Perform a reboot by executing "sudo reboot".
 The setup is now complete.
 9. Check setup by starting/stopping the main file.
       - "Start" - Restarts the main-file during runtime.